jdonszelmann/incremental-query/README.md

 # What is this?

 Core to this library is the concept of a query.
 Just like in rustc.
-A query is just likea a normal function, and you can call it as if it is.
+A query is just like a normal function, and you can call it as if it is.
 There are just some restrictions to what the parameters and return type of the function can be.
 However, when you call them, a lot more happens than with a normal function.